Our Weekly Newsletter

 New Every Saturday!

-The Catholic Community of Gloucester & Rockport (CCGR) now publishes one comprehensive weekly newsletter for our two parishes: Holy Family Parish and Our Lady of Good Voyage Parish.
-Our newsletter features a weekly pastoral message, news information about upcoming events and programs (including Mass intentions) throughout the Catholic Community of Gloucester & Rockport.
+The Catholic Community of Gloucester & Rockport (CCGR) publishes one weekly newsletter for our two parishes: Holy Family Parish and Our Lady of Good Voyage Parish.
+Our newsletter features a weekly pastoral message; news about upcoming events and programs (including Mass intentions); and other important information about what’s happening the Catholic Community of Gloucester & Rockport.
 Please click on the links below:

 Bringing Home the Word